 Utility Rate - 5%

 This rate is applied to the purchase of utilities eg domestic fuel or power.
-Click here for more information.
+Click here for more information on utiliy rates.
 Colleges may have to prove its charitable status to receive the 5% rate.

 This is where the product is subject to VAT but the current rate is set at 0%.
 Examples here include books, air travel etc.